Sunday, July 5, 2026

 There are several reasons for this, not all of them technical, but the technical obstacles are considerable.
 For one thing, crewed missions are much heavier.
 Besides the mass of the people themselves, you need a life support system, food and water, equipment for a cabin and so on.
 More mass means a bigger rocket.

 Missions beyond LEO need a significantly higher delta-v budget, which is the total of all speed changes for the maneuvers the mission needs to do.
 LEO needs about 8 km/s of delta-v.
 Artemis II will use around 13km/s, about 1.6 times as much.
 Since it takes more fuel to lift more fuel, that means significantly more than 1.6 times as much fuel.
-In all, the Space Launch System (SLS) that launched Artemis II was the most powerful rocket that NASA has every laucnhed.
+The Space Launch System (SLS) that launched Artemis II was the most powerful rocket that NASA has every launched.
 The Saturn V rockets used in Apollo are not too far behind.

-Nonetheless, Artemis II is still pushing the envelope a bit, and not only in the power of the SLS.
-When Artemis II splashes down (assuming everything goes well up to then), it will be traveling at around 40 km/s, breaking the previous record held by Apollo 10.
-It will also go a bit further from Earth than the Apollo missions, so the Artemis crew will be further from Earth than anyone has ever been before.
+Even with the need to reduce risk, Artemis II is still pushing the envelope a bit, and not only in the power of the SLS.
+When Artemis II splashes down (assuming everything goes well up to then), it will be traveling at around 11,000 m/s, breaking the previous record held by Apollo 10 [As it turned out, Apollo 10 still holds the record at 11,082 m/s (24,791 mph) vs. 11,026 m/s (24,664 mph) for Artemis II -- D.H 6 Jul 2026].
+It will also go a bit further from Earth than the Apollo missions, so the Artemis crew will be further from Earth than anyone has ever been before [That one panned out.
+Artemis II reached 406,773 km (252,757 miles) from Earth, vs. 400,171 km (248,655 miles) for Apollo 13].

 My point here is that a crewed mission to the Moon, or anywhere beyond LEO, wasn't just a major engineering feat 50 years ago.
 It's still a major engineering feat now.
 Practically all of the progress in the past 50 years ago has been aimed at solving different problems: Getting equipment and people to LEO, and getting equipment beyond LEO.
 Crewed missions like the ISS have told us a lot about what happens to people in space, and the Artemis mission reflects that, but not much about how to get them there that we didn't already know.